tldr-pages/tldr/pages/common/docker-login.md

 > Log into a docker registry.
 > More information: <https://docs.docker.com/engine/reference/commandline/login/>.

-- Log into registry (user will be prompted for a username and password):
+- Interactively log into a registry:

 `docker login`